torrancejr/fitbit/README.md

 ![Code Climate](https://codeclimate.com/github/torrancejr/fitbit.png)
 ![Coverage Status](https://coveralls.io/repos/torrancejr/fitbit/badge.png)

-Rock on Philly is a React/Ruby based concert venue website.
-The application uses a background worker to fetch from the Yelp API to populate an up to date database of all concert venues in the Philadelphia area.
-Users can sign up and navigate through website to see locations, reviews, and photos of each venue.
+Fit Git is a Ruby based fitness tracking/challenge website.
+The application uses a background worker to fetch from the Fitbit API to populate an up to date database of all user activites.
+Users can sign up and navigate through their goals, activites an challenges others.

-Meaghan Conroy, Chris Casella, and Ryan Torrance
+Ryan Torrance

 Heroku link: https://something.herokuapp.com/